NVIDIA AI Enterprise 1.1 or later

 Ubuntu 20.04 Server ISO

 You will need two separate routable subnets configured at a minimum with three preferred.
 One subnet will be for Management Networking (ESXi, vCenter, the Supervisor Cluster, and load balancer).
 The second subnet will be used for Workload Networking (virtual IPs and TKG cluster) and front-end networking if using only two subnets.
-The third subnet used for front-end networking.
+The third subnet is used for front-end networking.
 Please refer to vSphere with Tanzu Quick Start Guide for additional information.

-Prior to proceeding with this guide, vSphere with Tanzu must be installed and configured.
+Before proceeding with this guide, vSphere with Tanzu must be installed and configured.
 The following is an overview of the installation steps.

 ESXi is installed on 3 hosts.